SatyamTiwari069/Zynetic-Assignment/README.md

 # API for the Bookstore Management System
 This project offers a RESTful API for bookstore management, enabling users to add, retrieve, update, and remove book information, among other tasks.

-## Features -
+## Features

+**Database Schema**: Stores book information such as title, author, ISBN, price, and quantity in a MySQL database.
+(ISBN = ID)

-**Database Schema**: Stores book information such as title, author, ISBN, price, and quantity in a MySQL database. - **API Endpoints**: Offers endpoints for carrying out CRUD operations on books: - Adding a new book - Getting every book back Finding a specific book using its ISBN Revising book information Eliminating a book
+**API Endpoints**: Offers endpoints for carrying out CRUD operations on books: - Adding a new book - Getting every book back Finding a specific book using its ISBN(ID) Revising book information Eliminating a book

 **Authentication**: Uses simple authentication to limit access to specific endpoints.

 **Documentation**: Provides clear documentation of API endpoints and usage using Swagger.
 **Testing**: Offers unit tests for the API endpoints to guarantee functionality and efficiently manage errors and edge cases.